StephenDev0/StikJIT/user-manual.md

 ## Installation without SideStore or AltStore

-If you prefer not to use SideStore, alternative methods such as Sideloadly or AltStore are available.
+If you prefer not to use SideStore, alternative methods such as Sideloadly are available.

 1. **Download the StikJIT IPA:**
    Obtain the IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).